-As at 30 June 2015, employees of Cambodia ethnicity forms the largest workforce of the Group at 84%, with the next largest Group in terms of ethnicity were the Chinese nationals from the Peoples' Republic of China and Hong Kong Special Administrative Region at 7%.
-Malaysian constituted 5% of the Group's total workforce, out of which 2% were of Malay ethnicity while the remaining 3% were the Chinese and other ethnicity.
+As at 30 June 2016, employees of Cambodia ethnicity forms the largest workforce of the Group at 81%, with the next largest Group in terms of ethnicity were the Chinese nationals at 12%.
+Notwithstanding so, the Group's Human Resources Department has been instructed to ensure a well balance hiring of staff during their recruitment process.